cubazis/inno_ansic_spring/assignments/ha-1/README.md

 tests/test_binarize.c
 ```
 ## Tasks
+That's what's important!
+If you suddenly use some macros in the tests, then write them in test_task.c itself or in test_binarize.c.
+If you use macros in the sources - then write them in the header of the sources.
+But do not store source code macros in tests and vice versa test macros in source code.
+Keep clean!

+I recommend familiarizing yourself with the basic concepts of the language by solving the problems from Kernighan Ritchie.
+And only then proceed to the binarizer.

 ### Binarizator
 Note that the declarations of *binarize_u* and *binarize_s* functions have changed.
 Now they must return *char**.